lacl-upec/m2mf/index.md

 1. Memoryless determinacy of two-player games (chapters 2 and 6 of [this book](http://www.springer.com/us/book/9783540003885)).
 2. Closure under complementation of tree automata (chapters 2 and 8 of [the same book](http://www.springer.com/us/book/9783540003885)).
 3. Safra trees and closure under complementation of Büchi automata (chapter 1 and 3 of [the same book](http://www.springer.com/us/book/9783540003885)).
-4. Schützenberger's Theorem on the equivalence between star-free languages and languages accepted by finite aperiodic monoids [here](http://arxiv.org/abs/1408.2842).
+4. Schützenberger's Theorem on the equivalence between star-free languages and languages accepted by finite aperiodic monoids ([here](http://arxiv.org/abs/1408.2842)).
-5. A theorem by Imre Simon that a language is piecewise testable if and only if it is recognized by a finite F-trivial monoid [here](http://www.sciencedirect.com/science/article/pii/S0304397596002307).
+5. A theorem by Imre Simon that a language is piecewise testable if and only if it is recognized by a finite F-trivial monoid ([here](http://www.sciencedirect.com/science/article/pii/S0304397596002307)).
-6. A direct proof of the expressive equivalence between the Linear Temporal Logic and the \omega-regular languages which are accepted by aperiodic monoids [section 8 of this paper][gastin].
+6. A direct proof of the expressive equivalence between the Linear Temporal Logic and the \omega-regular languages which are accepted by aperiodic monoids ([section 8 of this paper][gastin]).
-7. A "faster" procedure for constructing Büchi automata from LTL formulas [here](http://www.lsv.ens-cachan.fr/Publis/PAPERS/PS/Cav01go.ps)
+7. A "faster" procedure for constructing Büchi automata from LTL formulas ([here](http://www.lsv.ens-cachan.fr/Publis/PAPERS/PS/Cav01go.ps))
 8. Separability of LTL formulas [Theorem 2.4 in this paper](http://link.springer.com/chapter/10.1007%2F3-540-51803-7_36) or also [in this version](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.144.240)